Gordonby/ACS-K8S-Lab-L200/README.md

 ## Optional Challenge 10 - Add a presentation layer to the API

-Add a presentation layer to the API,
+Add a presentation layer to the API - a web site, mobile app, bot or anything that works.

 ### Success Criteria

-An order can be placed successfully from a presentation layer
+An order can be placed successfully from a presentation layer.

 ## Command cheat sheet